 In June 2014, the NYSPSC initiated a proceeding to investigate the practices of qualifying persons to perform plastic fusions on gas facilities.
 New York State regulations require gas utilities to qualify and, except in certain circumstances, annually requalify workers that perform fusion to join plastic pipe.
 The NYSPSC directed the New York gas utilities to provide information in this proceeding about their compliance with the qualification and requalification requirements and related matters; their procedures for compliance with all gas safety regulations; and their annual chief executive officer certifications regarding these and other procedures.
-CECONY's qualification and requalified certain workers that had been qualified under their respective procedures to perform fusion to join plastic pipe.
-CECONY and O&R had not timely requalified their workers who perform plastic pipe fusions.
+CECONY's qualification and requalification procedures had not included certain required testing to evaluate specimen fuses.
+In addition, CECONY and O&R had not timely requalified certain workers that had been qualified under their respective procedures to perform fusion to join plastic pipe.
+CECONY and O&R have requalified their workers who perform plastic pipe fusions.
 In May 2015, the NYSPSC, which indicated that it would address enforcement at a later date, ordered CECONY, O&R and other gas utilities to perform risk assessment and remediation plans, additional leakage surveying and reporting; CECONY to hire an independent statistician to develop a risk assessment and remediation plan; and the gas utilities to implement certain new plastic fusion requirements.
-In December 2015, the NYSPSC staff informed O&R that the company had satisfactorily completed its risk assessment and remediation plan to the NYSPSC staff in October 2016.
+In December 2015, the NYSPSC staff informed O&R that the company had satisfactorily completed its risk assessment and remediation plan.
+CECONY submitted its risk assessment and remediation plan to the NYSPSC staff in October 2016.